jfan-nux/cursor-analytics-mcp/context/snowflake-table-context/edw/consumer/fact_carousel_performance_metrics.md

         sum(conversion) * 1.0 / nullif(sum(impressions), 0) as cvr
     from EDW.CONSUMER.FACT_CAROUSEL_PERFORMANCE_METRICS
     where merchant_country_id = 5
-      and merchant_category is not null
+      --and merchant_category is not null
-      and discovery_surface in ('Home Page','Vertical Page')
+      and discovery_surface in ('Home Page')
-      and container_name in ('Grocery','Convenience','Alcohol','Chemist & retail','Grocery, Convenience, Alcohol, Chemist, and More')
+      --and container_name in ('Grocery Essentials','Late Night Cravings','Sweet treats','Drinks','Quick eats','Snacks')
-      and event_date between  '2025-04-10' and  CURRENT_DATE
+      and event_date between  '2025-06-01' and  CURRENT_DATE
     group by all
 )